Skip to main content

 This 30% DTI would be viewed favorably by most lenders.

-If you’re concerned that your income may limit your ability to secure a personal loan, there are several ways you can improve your chances of getting approved and even obtain better loan terms:
+If you’re concerned that your income may limit your ability to secure a personal loan or a mortgage, there are several ways to improve your chances of approval:

 Sources